pygame/pygame/docs/reST/ref/image.rst

    | :sl:`transfer image to string buffer`
    | :sg:`tobytes(Surface, format, flipped=False) -> bytes`

-   since version 2.1.3 it is recommended that `tobytes` is used instead of `tostring`
+   .. versionadded:: 2.1.3 added :func:`tobytes` as an alias for :func:`tostring`,
+                     the use of :func:`tobytes` is recommended over :func:`tostring`.

    .. ## pygame.image.tobytes ##